joniok/citybikes/help/help.md

 The predicted values are approximations based on statistical modelling and the accuracy of the prediction may vary between stations.

+### Plot

+You can also view daily predictions station wise from the "Plot" tab.
+First select a station by either typing the name of station or from the dropdown menu, after that you can select the day of the week of which you are interested in.
+If the station name is left blank, the application will select the first station from the list.

 ### Authors

 **Data processing and wrangling:** Veera Nenonen